LoganConnor44/builder-design-pattern/README.md

 ## What Problem Does This Pattern Solve?

-The problem that a developer can encounter is when he/she is attempting to create an object but needs to define different representations of the object.
+A problem that a developer can encounter is when he/she is attempting to create an object but needs to define different representations of the object.
 Often, a developer may create a constructor for every possible combination of an object.
 This is known as [Telescoping Constructors](#Telescoping-Constructors) and is a defined anti-pattern.

 ## How Can I Identify An Appropriate Time To Use This Pattern?